vosjo/nnaps/README.md

 the predictor set part of the training data separate to test how well it's predictions are.
 This is the validation set.
 By checking how well the predictor works for this data, you can get an idea of the expected error on new data.

-You can save th training report to html file as follows:
+You can save the training report to html file as follows:

 ```python
 predictor.make_training_history_report('report.html')